CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

 \subsection{Predicting Culture from Economics}

+In this example, we use the `structure' from economic properties of countries to predict cultural values.
+The purpose of this case study is to demonstrate how exploratory analysis with CLARITY can be performed on the level of individual anomalous residuals.
+Overall, country-level economics and culture similarity matrices are significantly different, as is to be expected.
+But examining the CLARITY residual structure, we identify particularly interesting anomalies.

-The World Bank \cite{CIA2018} provides economic data primarily relating to wealth, inequality, trade and economic structure for over 200 countries.
-The World and European Values Surveys (WEVS) \cite{WVS2017, EVS2011} provides information on Culture - that is, people's attitudes and beliefs regarding topics like religion, prosociality, openness to out-groups, justifiability of homosexuality, political engagement and trust in national institutions.
-Comparing culture and economics is an essential first step towards unpicking the direction of causality.
-Correlating culture and economics, whilst accounting for shared history, is incredibly difficult as they are quantified very differently.
+For Economics, the World Bank \cite{CIA2018} provides a range of features primarily relating to wealth, inequality, trade and the like for over 200 countries.
+The World and European Values Surveys (WEVS) \cite{WVS2017, EVS2011} provides features on Culture - that is, people's attitudes and beliefs regarding topics like religion, prosociality, openness to out-groups, justifiability of homosexuality, political engagement and trust in national institutions.
+There are 104 countries shared between these data that represent our subjects for this case study.
+The `Cultural' dissimilarity matrix, Figure~\ref{fig:culture}a is constructed from a dimensionality-reduced dataset of nine cultural factors from WEVS from circa 2000CE, as described by \cite{ruck2018religious}.
+For `Economics', we retained the 284 indicators of the World Bank dataset with less than 40\% missingness, standardised to unit variance, capped extreme values at 10 s.d.-s, mean imputed, and computed the `Economic' pairwise distance matrix.
+The raw dissimilarity matrices are shown in Supp.
+Fig. 8.

-Following \cite{ruck2018religious} we constructed a dimensionality-reduced dataset of nine cultural factors from WEVS from circa 2000CE and constructed the `Cultural' pairwise distance between the 104 countries for which economic data was available.
-Cultural values are known to predict economic outcomes such as GDP per capita \cite{Gorodnichenko2016, ruck2018religious}, economic inequality \cite{Nikolaev2017} and the balance of agriculture-industrial-service sectors within the economy \cite{Inglehart2005a}.
-We therefore downloaded the set of World Bank indicators that were available for this same year, retaining the 284 with less than 40\% missingness.
-We then standardize them to unit variance and cap extreme values at 10s.d.s, mean imputed, and computed the `Economic' pairwise distance and applied CLARITY to predict Culture shown in Fig. \ref{fig:culture}a), from Economics.

-The persistence chart (Fig. \ref{fig:culture}b) makes it clear that Culture is incompletely predicted from Economics, as almost all Persistences are significant.
-However, the scale of this chart is still helpful for identifying interesting countries.
-For example, Sweden and Andorra are both similar, yet Andorra's culture is much more surprising.
-Similarly Poland has persistant residuals compared to the other Eastern European countries that it clusters with.
-Conversely, Vietnam has a unique cultural profile which is also poorly predicted.
-The residuals (Fig. \ref{fig:culture}c) identify those relationships that are surprising, when predicted by economic indicators.
-Andorra is more culturally similar to the rest of Europe, and further from the Middle East, than predicted, based on features of its economy.
-Vietnam remains uniformly poorly predicted, whereas historically Catholic Poland is more culturally similar to Northern Europe than expected.